SuleimanFarah/sunpy/GSOC/GSOC-2016-hemant27.md

 Discrete Mathematical Structures, Shell Programming .
 My open Source journey began from November 2015 when I participated in Google Code-In.
-Though I didn’t contribute much but I learned the basics of open source i.e. Github, IRC etc. Other than Python I am pretty good at C programming and also used it recently for my research project about which I had mentioned earlier in this document.
+Though I didn’t contribute much but I learned the basics of open source i.e. Git, IRC etc. Other than Python I am pretty good at C programming and also used it recently for my research project about which I had mentioned earlier in this document.
 On the non-technical side, I am a Badminton Player.